Course Catalog 2014-2015

 Students may choose to complete a minor course of study.
 Minor courses of study are offered in some disciplines but not in all.
 The following policies govern such courses of study:

 Students who have declared a major may also elect to declare an interdisciplinary concentration.
+(Interdisciplinary programs are those that draw from two or more of the traditional disciplines.)
 As with the major course of study, completion of a concentration becomes part of the student's permanent record.
 A description of a concentration's requirements can be found in the introductory paragraphs under the appropriate heading in this catalog.